ClickHouse/terraform-provider-clickhousedbops/docs/resources/user.md

 This field must be left null when using a ClickHouse Cloud cluster.
 When using a self hosted ClickHouse instance, this field should only be set when there is more than one replica and you are not using 'replicated' storage for user_directory.
 - `host_ips` (Set of String) IP addresses from which the user is allowed to connect.
 If not specified, user can connect from any host.
+- `password_sha256_hash` (String, Sensitive, Deprecated) SHA256 hash of the password to be set for the user.
+Use this field for OpenTofu compatibility.
+Changes to this field will trigger a resource replacement.
+- `password_sha256_hash_wo` (String, Sensitive) SHA256 hash of the password to be set for the user.
+- `password_sha256_hash_wo_version` (Number) Version of the password_sha256_hash_wo field.
+Bump this value to require a force update of the password on the user.

 ### Read-Only